Up to $500,000

 Adjuster An adjuster is someone who investigates and documents insurance claims

 Anti-Theft Recovery System Signal emitting electronic device which can be activated remotely to assist in recovery of stolen automobiles.
-Cars which have such devices may be eligible for certain auto insurance discounts
+Cars which have such devices may be eligible for certain type of discounts

 Collision Coverage Covers loss to insured's vehicle as the result of an automobile accident.

-Comprehensive Coverage Covers loss to insured's vehicle for reasons other than collision.
+Comprehensive Coverage Covers loss to insured's vehicle for other reasons than collision.
 This coverage typically protects against fire, theft, vandalism, and falling objects.
-This facet of automobile insurance is never a state imposed minimum, but is usually required by lending institutions as a loan condition.
+It is never a state imposed minimum, but is usually required by lending institutions as a loan condition.

 Continuous Coverage Refers to the total amount of time auto insurance has been in place on vehicle without a break in coverage.

-Deductible Refers to an amount of risk that automobile insurance policy holder assumes before the insurance company will pay the remainder of each covered loss up to the policy limits.
-One can reduce the expense of automobile insurance by increasing the deductible(s).
+Deductible Refers to an amount of risk that the policy holder assumes before the insurance company will pay the remainder of each covered loss up to the policy limits.
+One can reduce the expenses by increasing the deductible(s).

 Drive-Other-Car Endorsement Optional coverage which covers loss for non-owned vehicles.

 PIP PIP stands for Personal Injury Protection.
-In most state, the party at fault in a motor vehicle accident is required to pay the medical expenses of the other party.
+In most state, the party at fault in a motor vehicle accident is expected to pay the medical expenses of the other party.
 If you are in a motor vehicle accident and it is determined that you are at fault, the other parties' auto insurance will not cover your injuries, or the injuries of your passengers.
 Without PIP, your auto insurance will not cover your injuries either.
-In No Fault states auto insurance companies pay for covered losses no matter who is at fault which is why they typically require everyone to also carry PIP.
-If you're wondering whether you live in a no fault state, here is the list: D.C., Delaware, Florida, Hawaii, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Oregon, Pennsylvania, Texas, Utah, and Washington
+In No Fault states, these companies stand committed for losses covered no matter who is at fault which is why they typically require everyone to also carry PIP.
+If you're wondering whether you live in a no fault state, here is the list: Florida, North Dakota, Oregon, Texas, Utah, New York, Michigan, Delaware, Minnesota, Kansas, Kentucky, Hawaii, New Jersey, D.C., Washington, Maryland, Massachusetts and Pennsylvania.

 Property Damage Also known more formally as Property Damage Liability Coverage, this component of auto insurance protects you against financial loss in the event that you damage someone else's property in a motor vehicle accident.
-The coverage also happens to be mandatory in ever state.
-The amounts of bodily injury and property damage coverage required by a particular are abbreviated according to the following format: X/Y/Y, where 'X' stands for the minimum required amount of bodily injury protection per person, where 'Y' stands for the minimum amount of bodily injury protection required per accident, and where 'Y' stands for the minimum amount of property damage coverage required per accident.
+The coverage also happens to be mandatory in every state.
+The amounts of bodily injury and property damage coverage required by a particular are abbreviated according to the following format: X/Y/Y, where 'X' stands for the minimum required amount of bodily injury protection per person, where 'Y' stands for the minimum amount of personal injury protection required per accident, and where 'Y' stands for the minimum amount of damage to property coverage required per accident.

 Uninsured Motorist In most states, the party at fault in a motor vehicle accident is held financially responsible for injuries caused to other parties.
 For this reason, Bodily Injury protection is mandatory in all states.
 Despite what is legally required, there are still millions of people who drive without auto insurance.
 If such a person injures you or passengers in your vehicle, uninsured motorist coverage will pay the medical expenses of you and the passengers in your vehicle.
 This also happens to be a mandatory coverage in about 20 states.